2141 Examination Guidelines for Determining Obviousness Under 35 U.S.C. 103 [R-10.2019]

 A. Determining the Scope and Content of the Prior Art

-In determining the scope and content of the prior art, Office personnel must first obtain a thorough understanding of the invention disclosed and claimed in the application under examination by reading the specification, including the claims, to understand what the applicant has invented.
+In determining the scope and content of the prior art, Office personnel must first obtain a thorough understanding of the invention disclosed and claimed in the application under examination by reading the specification, including the claims, to understand what has been invented.
 See MPEP § 904.
 The scope of the claimed invention must be clearly determined by giving the claims the "broadest reasonable interpretation consistent with the specification."
 See Phillips v.
 AWH Corp., 415 F.3d 1303, 1316, 75 USPQ2d 1321, 1329 (Fed.
 Cir.
 2005) and MPEP § 2111.
 Once the scope of the claimed invention is determined, Office personnel must then determine what to search for and where to search.

 1. What To Search For: